opf/openproject/docs/release-notes/10-4-0/README.md

 Want to upgrade from a Community version to try out the light or dark theme?
 [Get a 14 days free trial token.](https://www.openproject.org/enterprise-edition/)

+## How to try the OpenProject BIM Edition?

+Try out OpenProject BIM 10.4. right away, create a free trial instance for the [OpenProject BIM Edition.](https://start.openproject.com/go/bim)

+## What is on the Roadmap?

+We are continuously developing new features for OpenProject.
+The next release will include improved scheduling in the Gantt chart.
+Take a look at the [release timeline](https://community.openproject.com/projects/openproject/work_packages?query_id=918) to see the upcoming features and releases.

+For the upcoming BIM specific release we are focusing on more building industry specific features and integrations, i.e.

+- Revit integration to OpenProject.
+- Further advanced BCF management.

 ## Migrating to OpenProject 10.4

 Follow the [upgrade guide for the packaged installation or Docker installation](https://docs.openproject.org/installation-and-operations/operation/upgrading/) to update your OpenProject installation to OpenProject 10.4.

 We update hosted OpenProject environments (Cloud Edition) automatically.

 ## Support

 You will find useful information in the OpenProject [FAQ]() or you can post your questions in the [Forum](https://community.openproject.org/projects/openproject/boards).

 ## Credits